Articles contain affiliate links. For more information on affiliate links, click here

 At first, I was excited to jump into that role as the nurse caring for these patients as they walked through arguably the worst moments of their lives.
-What I didn’t realize at the time was the empathy I provided in those situations was at a great cost to myself.
+What I didn’t realize then was that the empathy I provided in those situations was at a great cost to myself.

 “Vicarious trauma is different [from burnout] in that it persists even when we shift to new contexts.
 We continue to be in a state of high arousal, thinking of the worst-case scenario in every context we find ourselves in, feeling irritable or defensive, as though we can’t do enough or aren’t doing enough, and so on.
-These thoughts and feelings are intrusive and persistent,” mentions Dr. Shaw.
+These thoughts and feelings are intrusive and persistent.”

-I don’t know about any of you out there, but what she said really hit home for me.
+I don’t know about any of you, but what she said hit home for me.
 After working in critical care, with my every day as someone else’s worst-case scenario, that mentality started spilling into my personal life.
-(I talk about this a bit more in depth in the FreshRN Podcast, Dealing With Patient Deaths.)
-Every joyful moment seemed to be overshadowed by a worry that my husband would suffer a major stroke, my daughter would get cancer, my father would be diagnosed with a brain tumor… and since I am a nurse, I can paint a pretty accurate picture in my mind of what that would look like.
+Joyful moments seemed to be overshadowed by a worry that my husband would suffer a major stroke, my daughter would get cancer, my father would be diagnosed with a brain tumor… Since I am a nurse, I can paint a pretty accurate picture of what that would look like.
 Those worst-case scenarios were very, very real to me.
-I was having a tough time really being mentally present because I was constantly holding back fear.
+I was having a tough time being mentally present because I was constantly holding back fear.